evandcoleman/alfred-itunes-dj/README.md

 ## Configuration

-Alfred DJ only has one configurable setting.
+Alfred iTunes DJ only has one configurable setting.
 If you'd like to receive a notification to confirm that a song has been successfully queued, perform the following steps.

 1. Open Alfred's preferences and select the `Workflows` tab.